To get married you'll need to give notice. This is a legal document which details:

 Also you must have lived in the Bolton Council area for a minimum of 8 consecutive days where notice is to be given.

 Notice cannot be given on your behalf by your spouse or a friend.

 If you don’t live in Bolton, but wish to get married or register a civil partnership in Bolton, you must give notice to the local authority for the area you live in instead.

 If you are under 18 you should contact us in advance of your notice regarding consents to the marriage or civil partnership.

 Original Proof of your name, age, address and nationality.
 Photocopies are not accepted.

 If you use a birth certificate rather than a valid passport as ID, you will also need to provide another form of ID such as a photo driving / provisional licence or a medical card.
 If you were born after 1983 we will also need to see a copy of your mother's birth certificate as proof of nationality.

 28 days after you’ve both given notice, if there are no objections, you’ll be given a document giving you the authority to get married or form a civil partnership and organise a ceremony.

-There is also be a referral scheme in place, where all non EEA nationals without settled status, a marriage or civil partnership visa or evidence of immigration status will be referred to the Home Office.
+There is also a referral scheme in place, where all non EEA nationals without settled status, a marriage or civil partnership visa, or evidence of immigration status, will be referred to the Home Office.
 If you fall within this scheme you may have the waiting period extended from 28 to 70 days.